Heroes-Academy/OOP_Fall2016/docs/source/week8.rst

 Today's Task
 ************

-1. Answer the project rubric
+1. Outline your project using the rubric below
-2. Talk your project idea with the information below to the class
+2. Using the outline, talk about your project
 3. Work on your project